listly/listly-wordpress-plugin/readme.txt

 **Features**

 - Create and maintain your list like a pro with rich content and paying affiliate links.
 Add it to your post with a short code. [ [How To Make A Listy List](https://community.list.ly/t/making-your-first-list/33) ]

+- Add Sidebar widget to your site to show specific, latest or random lists and even a List of Lists. [ [How It Works](https://community.list.ly/t/wordpress-plugin-sidebar-feature/213) ]

 - Your lists do not have to be in a single boring blog style.
 Listly comes with List, Gallery, Magazine, Slideshow, and Minimal layouts.
 You can use the right layout for the right content...and change it anytime. [ [Show Me](https://community.list.ly/t/choosing-a-layout-for-your-lists/39) ]